1000 Books Before Kindergarten

 Is there a minimum age?

-No. Your baby can benefit from reading as soon as he or she is born.
+No. Your baby can benefit from reading as soon as they are born.

 1000 Books Before Kindergarten Links